HJLebbink/asm-dude/README.md

 ###Feature Requests: (desire something - let me know)
 * ~~Documentation for opcodes.
 Hit F12 to get full official documentation of the selected opcode~~.
 * ~~Proper Register Highlighting.
 E.g. When you select GPR rax, GPR al is also highlighted.~~
+* Create new file item with .asm extension.
 * Label analysis.
 When jumping to a label, check if the label exists.
 Check if labels are unique.
 * Code folding for documentation blocks.
 * Improved syntax highlighting.
 Add label highlights.
 * Code completion for labels in jumps.
-Provide a list if existing labels from which one can choose.
+Provide a list of existing labels from which one can choose.
 * Colored tooltips.
 Syntax highlighting in quickinfo tooltips.
 * Code formatting.
 * Syntax highlighting for the Debug/Windows/Disassembly view.